ProgramCrafter/salsa-iwj-otter/README.md

 ====================

-If you want to use existing piece shapes that Otter already knows about, you can do this by providing a game.spec.toml file.
-The format of these files is a TOML document representing a GameSpec as found in src/spec.rs in the Otter source code.
+If you want to use existing piece shapes that Otter already knows about, you can do this by providing a `<something>.game.toml` file.
+The format of these files is a TOML document representing a GameSpec as found in `src/spec.rs` in the Otter source code.

 todo: use rustdoc to provide this somewhere.